-- 4.2.1 In addition to the online application form which must be submitted through JeS, the following documents are required: - A Case for Support which is a single document containing the following: - Section 1: Group Overview Report and Proposal - Section 2: Cases for the Themes - Section 3: Publications table and list - Section 4: Cross Community cases\ - Separate attachments are required for each of the following: - · Pathways to Impact document - Data Management plan - Form X (Staff details form) - 4.2.2 Please note: applicants should be careful to classify documents correctly using the options available and submit as PDFs.
+- 4.2.1 In addition to the online application form which must be submitted through JeS, the following documents are required: - A Case for Support which is a single document containing the following: - · Section 1: Group Overview Report and Proposal - Section 2: Cases for the Themes - · [Section 2a: Cross Community cases] - · Section 3: Publications table and list - Separate attachments are required for each of the following: - Data Management plan - · Form X (Staff details form) - 4.2.2 Please note: applicants should be careful to classify documents correctly using the options available and submit as PDFs.
 Failure to do so will result in incomplete proposals being sent out to reviewers (e.g. documents classified as 'Other' are not sent out for review).
-The Case for Support, Pathways to Impact and Data Management plan should be uploaded as attachments to the JeS proposal.
-The Form X spreadsheet should be emailed to pp@stfc.ac.uk. - 4.2.3 All documentation should be provided in 11 point Arial font with 2cm page margins.
+The Case for Support, Impact and Data Management plan should be uploaded as attachments to the JeS proposal.
+The Form X spreadsheet should be emailed to pp@stfc.ac.uk.